nkuprins/GameConsole/README.md

 # Game Console

 ## Structure
-- **Transmitter** - our game controller with gyroscope written in *CircuitPython*.
+- **Transmitter** - our game controller with gyroscope.
 It reads *z,y* axes and sends the data to the server using TCP.
-- **Receiver** - the core of our game console: games, display, server.
+- **Receiver** - the core of our game console written in *CircuitPython*: games, display, server.

 ## Font